vladikoff/chromeos-apk/multiple-apps.md

 *****

-Currently you can load up to 4 of your favorite Android applications.
+Currently you can load up to 4 of your favorite Android applications with the official ARC runtime.
 By default the `chromeos-apk` tool replaces the Vine application and everytime you load a different app it replaces it.
 However you can load 3 more apps by replacing Evernote and other apps.
 For each extra app adjust the `"key"` value in the `manifest.json` file of that app, then use `"Load unpacked extension..."`.

+See

 ## Key1 - Default App Slot